 Credential: 3-Year Ontario College Advanced Diploma

-Graduates of this program are prepared for employment in the areas of mechanical engineering technology, automation programming and maintenance, automation and robotics marketing, equipment design, installation and troubleshooting.
+Graduates of this program are prepared for employment in areas such as mechanical design, research and development, CAD operations, equipment installation and testing, technical sales and production-related areas.

 Student availability & wage data

 Conestoga College facilitates recruitment on an ongoing basis - there are no hard deadlines.
 Typical time frames for work terms are listed below.

 Postings are accepted beginning four months before the start of a term until all students have secured employment provided the minimum 12 consecutive weeks of full-time work is met.